-- Catch and release all native species. - Catch and release all rainbow trout and brown trout. - Possession limit: 5 combined brook trout or lake trout.
-Exception: In the Lewis River system above Lewis Falls, this combination may include two brown trout. - ◆ Above Lewis Falls, one fish >20"; all fish in possession must remain whole.
-See Regulation 7, page 7.
+- Catch and release all native species. - ◆ Catch and release all rainbow trout and brown trout. - Possession limit: 5 combined brook trout or lake trout.
+Exception: In the Lewis River system above the Lewis River Falls, this combination may include two brown trout - ◆ Above Lewis River Falls, one fish >20''; all fish in possession must remain whole.